 - Movement.
 How are you moving your body amidst the increased work and demands?
 Exercising in some way every day is a reset for your body and supports good sleep.
 Identify low energy points (when you start to yawn or can’t focus) in your day and get yourself moving.
 It feels good, releases tension, and helps you return more focused to your work.
-Put on your favorite song and dance, get to the gym, do an online class, run up and down stairs, walk/run/bike – just move!
+Put on your favorite song and dance, get to the gym and do an online class.
+Also, run up and down stairs, walk/run/bike – just move!

-- Sleeping and eating.
+- Sleeping and eating for students heading home.
 Nourishing your body with good rest and good food, as you know, does wonders for your ability to focus during the day, feel more balanced, and improve your overall sense of well-being.
 This can be challenging when you are trying to finish work and spend time with the friends you have made.

-- Seek support: We are relational beings.
+- Seek support for students heading home: We are relational beings.
 We all need caring supportive people to listen and help us contemplate significant moments in our lives.
 Reach out to trusted friends or family members that are able to listen as you talk through how things are going now.
 And remember that Mindhamok offer a helpline and a counselor as well, as well as many complementary therapists.

 As you head home, consider one or two things you are looking forward to.
 What are you excited about?
 How do you want to spend your time over the holiday break?
 Who can’t you wait to see?
 It can be helpful to touch in to a couple of things coming up that make you smile.